kitconcept/volto-light-theme/docs/conceptual-guides/site-customization.md

 ### Complementary logo

-You can define a complementary logo in the header, for convenience purposes.
+You can define a complementary logo in the header.
-This logo shows up on the right-most side of the header.
+This is a second logo shown on the right-most side of the header.

 ### Intranet flag